 Lycopene is often combined in a supplement with saw

 palmetto and other nutrients beneficial for prostate health.
 Prostate cancer is the second most common type of cancer in males.
-Doctor's Best make an excellent version which includes beta-sitosterol, zinc, selenium and several herbs known to promote prostate health.

 A high intake of lycopene supplements is not known to cause any harmful side effects.
 Lycopene supplements typically come in 5, 10 or 15 mg. potencies.
 Excessive consumption of lycopene can cause a deep orange discoloration of the skin, a harmless condition called lycopenodermia.